shotstack/oas-api-definition/README.md

 # @shotstack/schemas

-Centralized OpenAPI schemas and TypeScript types for the Shotstack API.
+Centralized OpenAPI schemas and TypeScript types for the Shotstack API

 ## Installation